Lara Yeager-Crasselt: Education

-Yeager-Crasselt was supervised during her dissertation at the University of Maryland her by the American art historian and curator Arthur K. Wheelock Jr., who was the Curator of Northern European at the National Gallery of Art, from 1975 to 2018, and succeeded by the American curator and art historian Betsy Wieseman.
+Yeager-Crasselt completed her dissertation at the University of Maryland under the supervision of the American art historian and curator Arthur K. Wheelock Jr. served as curator of Northern European paintings at the National Gallery of Art from 1975 until his retirement in 2018.
+He was succeeded in 2019 by the American curator and art historian Betsy Wieseman, who served as curator and head of the museum’s Department of Northern European Paintings until 2025.

-She is specialized in the work of the Flemish painter Michael Sweerts, on whom she wrote her dissertation, which was published in 2015.
+She is specialized in the work of the Flemish painter Michael Sweerts, on whom she wrote her dissertation, which was published in 2015, as the monograph Michael Sweerts (1618–1664): Shaping the Artist and the Academy in Rome and Brussels.